fangchih/gmail-draft-merger/README.md

   <img width="200" src="https://github.com/fangchih/gmail-draft-merger/assets/1895216/f1d06db6-05d6-4901-b161-8243d551747f">
 </kbd>

-### 6. Once sucessed, you will see the execution output in the terminal
+### 6. Once succeed, you will see the execution output in the terminal

 ```shell